-PRACTICAL LIST:-
+LIST OF EXPERIMENTS:

 - 1. To develop a program to find an average of an array using AVG function. - 2.
 To implement a program that can insert, delete and edit an element in array. - 3.
-To develop an algorithm that implements push and pop stack operations and implement he same using array. - 4.
+To develop an algorithm that implements push and pop stack operations and implement the same using array. - 4.
 To perform an algorithm that can insert and delete elements in queue and implement thesame using array. - 5.
-To implement an algorithm for insert and delete operations of circular queue and implement the same using array.
+To implement an algorithm for insert and delete operations of circular queue and implement the same using array. - 6.
+To develop an algorithm for binary tree operations and implement the same. - 7.
+To design an algorithm for sequential search, implement and test it. - 8.
+To develop an algorithm for binary search and perform the same.